-Tuition and Fees Effective: October and Fall 2019
+Tuition and Fees

+Effective: October and Fall 2018

-Credential Level Student Type Tuition Per Credit Tuition Per Course Tuition Per Payment Period Tuition Per Program (assuming no transfer credits) Professional N/A 6-month: Computerized Accounting \$8,700 9-month: Medical Billing \$11,800 Computerized Accounting \$11,800 12-month: Medical Billing &amp; Coding \$13,900 Certificate and Diploma4 Military personnel (Active Duty, Reserve, and National Guard \$325 \$975 6-month \$2,925 9-month \$4,875 12-month \$3,900 6-month: Computerized Accounting \$5,850 9-month: Medical Billing \$8,775 Computerized Accounting \$8,775 12-month: Medical Billing & Coding \$11,700 Graduate Professional Certificate5 N/A N/A \$1,900 \$5,700 SAS Joint Certificate in Data Analytics \$9,500 Standard \$405 \$1,620 \$4,860 All Associate's degree programs \$24,300 Partnership \$330 \$1,320 \$3,960 All Associate's degree programs \$19,800 Retired military \$3,840 \$3,000 All Associate's degree programs \$19,200 Associate's Veteran \$320 Degree Veteran spouse or dependent 9320 Military personnel \$250 All Associate's degree programs \$15,000 Military spouse or dependent Ş 230 Standard \$405 \$1,620 \$4,860 All Bachelor's degree programs \$48,600 Partnership \$330 \$1,320 \$3,960 All Bachelor's degree programs \$39,600 Retired military litary \$1,280 \$3,840 All Bachelor's degree programs \$38,400 Bachelor's Degree \$320 \$320 Degree Veteran spouse or dependent Military personnel \$250 \$1,000 \$3,000 All Bachelor's degree programs \$30,000
+Credential Level Student Type 4 Tuition Per Credit Tuition Per Course Tuition Per Program (assuming no transfer credits) Professional Certificate and N/A N/A N/A 6 month: Computerized Accounting: \$8,700 9 month: Medical Billing: \$11,800 Computerized Accounting: \$11,800 12 month: Medical Billing & Coding: \$13,900 Diploma 5 Military personnel (Active Duty, Reserve, and National Guard \$325 \$975 6 month: Computerized Accounting: \$5850 9 month: Medical Billing: \$8775 Computerized Accounting: \$8775 12 month: Medical Billing & Coding: \$11,700 Graduate Professional Certificate 5 N/A N/A \$1,900 SAS Joint Certificate in Data Analytics: \$9,500 Standard \$405 \$1,620 Associate of Science in Professional Studies: \$24,300 Partnership \$330 \$1,320 Associate of Science in Professional Studies: \$19,800 Associate's Degree Retired military Veteran Veteran spouse or dependent \$320 \$1,280 Associate of Science in Professional Studies: \$19,200 Military personnel Military spouse or dependent \$250 \$1,000 Associate of Science in Professional Studies: \$15,000 Standard \$405 \$1,620 All Bachelor's degree programs: \$48,600 Partnership \$330 \$1,320 All Bachelor's degree programs: \$39,600 Bachelor's Degree Retired military Veteran Veteran spouse or dependent \$320 \$1,280 All Bachelor's degree programs: \$38,400 Military personnel Military spouse or dependent \$250 \$1,000 All Bachelor's degree programs: \$30,000

-&lt;sup>3 Tuition listed for military personnel, military spouse, partnership, retired military, veteran, and veteran spouse is applicable only to students who meet the eligibility requirements for the relevant tuition assistance, grant or tuition savings program.
+4 Tuition listed for military personnel, military spouse, partnership, retired military, veteran, and veteran spouse is applicable only to students who meet the eligibility requirements for the relevant tuition assistance, grant or tuition savings program.
 Other tuition assistance or tuition savings programs may be available based on official agreements.
 Applicable terms and conditions of all tuition assistance and tuition savings programs may be found on the university website.
 The University reserves the right to change the terms and conditions of any tuition or tuition savings program or to discontinue it at any time.
 Trident makes no guarantee regarding qualifications or eligibility for any particular tuition or tuition savings program.

 Total tuition costs may vary where courses are failed and repeated or degree programs are changed.
 TUI periodically reviews and adjusts the amount of tuition and fees as deemed appropriate.
 Any changes to tuition and fees will take effect for the session following notification of such change.
 Changes to tuition and fees will not require execution of a new Enrollment Agreement and Disclosure (EAD).

-&lt;sup>4 Students in Professional Certificate programs are billed on a program-basis.
+5 Students in Professional Certificate programs are billed on a program-basis.
 Additional tuition is only waived for the first three repeated courses.
 Students will be responsible for paying a prorated tuition fee of \$250.00 per course for repeats starting with the fourth overall repeat per program, whether the course is the same or different as the previous repeated course.